Substance Use

 asian businessman drinking liquor in high rise city building

-There is a common misconception in our culture that someone who is an “alcoholic” or “addict” is someone who is non-functional, living on the streets, or in rehab.
-However, there are many people who struggle with alcohol abuse who you might not know are alcoholics.
+There is a common misconception in our culture that someone who is an “alcoholic” or “addict” is non-functional, living on the streets or in rehab.
+However, many people struggle with alcohol abuse who you might not know are alcoholics.
 These people may hide their alcohol abuse and could deem themselves a “functional alcoholic” or a “high-functioning alcoholic.”

-High-functioning alcoholics might act and live like they have their life together and can somehow function despite heavy drinking.
-Beneath this façade, they are deeply dysfunctional and struggling.
+High-functioning alcoholics might act and live like they have their lives together and can somehow function despite heavy drinking.
 Most functioning alcoholics don’t “look” like the addicts we’ve gotten used to seeing in the media.
-You might be surprised by the extent of their struggles with alcohol use disorders.
+You might be surprised by the extent of their struggles with alcohol use disorders or substance abuse.
+(1)

 High-functioning alcoholics often have great jobs, lots of friends, and a busy life.
 However, their high-functioning appearance is usually a mask, hiding their struggles.